-Teachers around the world use our tests to understand what that potential is.
-The results tell teachers:
+Teachers around the world use CEM tests to understand what that potential is.
+The results from CEM tests tell teachers:

 - what each student could achieve - what each class or year group could achieve.

 The test results are objective.
 They are not influenced by teachers' personal perceptions of their students.